 The Rackham Graduate School has established the Rackham Non-Traditional program to aid master’s students who return to graduate school after an extended absence.
 Because an interruption in schooling may place such students at a disadvantage in competing for financial assistance awarded at the time of admission, these awards help non-traditional students fund their return to formal education.

 Any Rackham master's program on the Ann Arbor campus may nominate up to three students.
 Nominated students must:

-- have been away from academic study toward a formal degree for at least five years, unless the student’s department requires certain courses as a prerequisite within one year of beginning the program;
+- have been away from academic study toward a formal degree for at least three years, unless the student’s department requires certain courses as a prerequisite within one year of beginning the program;

 - be a first- or second-year student in a Rackham master’s program

 Selection will be based on academic merit, financial need and motivation to complete the degree.
 Special consideration will be given to Michigan residents and applicants who have been out of the work force or are changing fields or careers.

 The award will be equivalent to one term of tuition and associated fees.